VPN Infrastructure Exposed

 The Takeaway

 At the infrastructure level, most commercial VPN services are not independent of each other.
 Brand competition happens at the marketing layer -- different names, different privacy policies, different jurisdictional claims.
-At the network layer, traffic from dozens of "competing" providers converges on the same hosting companies, in the same datacenter buildings, in the same cities.
+At the network layer, traffic from dozens of "competing" providers runs on the same hosting companies, operating from the same datacenter facilities, in the same cities.
 The data does not show that this infrastructure is compromised.
 It shows that the diversity VPN users believe they are purchasing largely does not exist below the application layer.

 Ongoing Investigation